-CAO’s Orthodontic Assistant Permit Training Program
+Orthodontic Assistant Permit Training Program

-Upon receipt of your payment, a confirmation email will be sent to your office providing your username and password, which will allow you online access to the course materials.
+Once you purchase the program and register assistants to be trained, a confirmation email will be sent to your office providing your username and password, which will allow you online access to the course materials.

 The confirmation will acknowledge your right to use the training materials and your understanding that no part of the course may be reproduced except as indicated; this form must be submitted to the Dental Board along with the application to the Dental Board to become a course provider.